 The Disruptions to Laboratory Life Study

-This page shares preliminary findings from the Disruptions to Laboratory Life (DLL) study, launched in August 2020.
+This page shares preliminary findings from the Disruptions to Laboratory Life (DLL) study, a research project I launched in August 2020.
 Continue reading to learn more about the project and laboratory workers' experiences during the COVID-19 pandemic.

 ABOUT THE DLL PROJECT